Villa Il Palagio: History

 Il Palagio was built in the 17th century.
 In the late 18th century it was bought by the wealthy Martelli family.
 They sold it in 1819 to Countess Carlotta Barbolani of Montauto, the widow of the Duke of San Clemente and it remained in this family's hands for some 150 years.
 In the early 20th century, Duke Simone Vincenzo Velluti Zati di San Clemente was responsible for building an oil mill and grain store and beginning to produce wine in its vineyards.
 A chapel was added in 1958.

 The estate was purchased by Sting and his wife Trudie Styler in 1999.
 When the couple bought the villa it was in a state of disrepair and they hired architect Arabella Lennox-Boyd to carry out a full restoration of the estate, which took seven years.
 On 11 September 2001, Sting and a large ensemble of musicians recorded the live album All This Time at the villa on the same day at the September 11 terrorist attacks.
-Sting's song "Fragile" was dedicated the victims of the attacks.
+Sting's song "Fragile" was dedicated to the victims of the attacks.
 In 2009, winter photography of the grounds covered in snow was taken for Sting's album release that year, If on a Winter's Night....
 Both that and his 2006 album Songs from the Labyrinth were written at the estate.
 The second phase of rehearsals for The Police Reunion Tour took place over the course of four weeks at the estate in the spring of 2007.
 Sting and Trudie often host parties and private concerts for friends and family at Il Palagio.